Yoga & Guns : Should We Shoot?

 Should the general public have access to semi-automatic rifles for personal home use?

 Without the knowledge, training and complete understanding of one-self, the natural stress response of humanity sets the stage for immense damage to be inflicted on harmless people.

 As much as economic theories would like us to believe that humans are rational beings, we are not.

 We are emotional creatures.

-Emotional creatures armed with automatic weapons is a recipe for public disaster.
+Emotional creatures armed with semi-automatic weapons is a recipe for public disaster.

-While life and the work I do is serious, having the ability to laugh at yourself is equally as important.
+While life and the work I do are serious, having the ability to laugh at myself is equally important.

 I’m good at that. 😉